RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

 a new book from Amazon - and you if you're lucky, a drone delivered it!

 ## Platforms and technologies
-After understanding what is a bot let's start and see how we can write one.
-Now, any chat platform have provided bots in some way or another, and there are two ways for bots to communicate:
+Now that we understand what a bot is, let's start to see how we can write one.
+Any chat platform provide bots, and there are two ways for them to communicate:

 1. **Web sockets** - Though we use this technology for push events to the user's browser, platforms provide a web socket channel and push events when something